springernature/vpat/springerlink.md

 <td>502.3.2 Modification of Object Information</td>
 <td>Partially Supports</td>
 <td>
-The pages of this product use standard HTML or ARIA object roles for maximum compatibility with assistive technologies, with some exceptions.
+The pages of this product use standard HTML or ARIA object roles for maximum compatibility with Assistive Technologies, with some exceptions.
 <br><br>
 See WCAG sections <a href="#non-text-content">1.1.1 Non-text Content</a>, <a href="#info-and-relationships">1.3.1 Info and Relationships</a>, <a href="#sensory-characteristics">1.3.3 Sensory Characteristics</a>, <a href="#link-purpose-in-context">2.4.4 Link Purpose (In Context)</a>, <a href="#labels-or-instructions">3.3.2 Labels or Instructions</a>, <a href="#parsing">4.1.1 Parsing</a>, <a href="#name-role-value">4.1.2 Name, Role, Value</a>, <a href="#contrast-minimum">1.4.3 Contrast (Minimum)</a>, and <a href="#headings-and-labels">2.4.6 Headings and Labels</a> for further detail.
 </td>